 Phone: +46 8 410 145 55

-This information is information that Infant Bacterial Therapeutics AB is obliged to make public pursuant to the Securities Markets Act.
-The information was submitted for publication at 08.00 CET on August 28, 2017.
+This information is information that Infant Bacterial Therapeutics AB is obliged to make public pursuant to the EU Market Abuse Regulation and which is to be made public according to the Nasdaq regulations for companies listed on Nasdaq First North.
+The information was submitted for publication, through the agency of the contact person set out above, at 8.00 CET on August 16, 2018.